Cossham Birth Centre Temporary Closure FAQs

 Yes.
 The home birth service will continue to be offered on a case by case basis and we are working hard to ensure it will receive the support it may need if there is increased demand for this short period.

 If I need information or advice on what to do will my community midwife be able to help me?

-Yes, all community midwives have been briefed with all the current options available to women.
+Yes, all community midwives are aware of the current birth place options available to women.

 I don’t think I want to go to Southmead to give birth.
 Can I choose to go to St Michael’s instead?

 We hope women will continue their care at North Bristol NHS Trust and feel equally supported during their labour and birth on Mendip Birth Centre, where they will be cared for by the Cossham and Mendip midwives.

 On saying that, all women in Bristol have a choice about which hospital they may wish to have their baby and if you decide to change your booking to St Michaels, the community midwives will be able to advise.